Wedding Hacks from the Experts

-It happens ever so often that you have found the perfect venue, its the size you have been looking for and it’s free on your dates, but… the carpet is ugly, or the wallpaper clashes with your wedding colors and the lighting is not optimal.
-Here we will share some clever solutions for these common decor challenges.
+Many situations in life come to our surprise, no matter how much we prepare for them in advance.
+It happens every so often that you have found the perfect venue, it’s the size you have been looking for, and it’s free on your dates, but… the carpet is ugly, or the wallpaper clashes with your wedding colors and the lighting is not optimal.
+Here, our wedding experts share some clever solutions for these common decor challenges.

 1. The venue’s chairs are dated, and they don’t fit my color scheme or style.